semanticdata/barebones/src/content/blog/2023-06-25-unlock-firefox-sidebar/index.md

 ---
-title: "Tutorial: Unlock the Sidebar Width in Firefox"
+title: "Unlock the Sidebar Width in Firefox"
 description: "Tutorial about unlocking the max-width of Firefox's sidebar.
 Doing so gives you a better experience when using extensions embedded within the sidebar."
 publicationDate: 2023-06-25
 image: ./cover-image.webp